Toombul: 3260 7225 | Indooroopilly : 3878 5590 | Bribie Island 3408 8280 | Hamilton: 3256 1006

 Tarsal Coalition

 The tarsal bones are the rear most bones in the adjacent diagram: calcaneus, talus, navicular, cuboid, and three cuneiform bones (medial, intermediate and lateral).
-These bones create the joints that allow complex motions to occur in the feet, such as walking over uneven terrain and creating a gait that allows normal function of the knees, hips, back, etc..
+These bones create the joints that allow complex motions to occur in the feet, such as walking over uneven terrain and creating a pattern of walking that allows normal function of the knees, hips, back, etc..

-Tarsal coalition is almost always a product of a problem during the dividing of embryonic cells.
-Other causes could include a surgical ‘screwing together’ of two bones, a very advanced case of arthritic leading to joint self-fusion or some other very traumatic event.
+Tarsal coalition is almost always a product of a problem during the dividing of embryonic cells during the development of the foetus.
+Other, much rarer, causes could include a surgical ‘screwing together’ of two bones, a very advanced case of arthritis in an adult leading to joint fusing together over time or some other very traumatic event.
 The birth defect of tarsal coalition is thought to be an autosomal dominant genetic condition.
 This means that if you have a parent with the disorder it is highly likely to be passed on to offspring.

 What are the symptoms of a tarsal coalition ?

-Although you are born with the coalition, as mentioned above, symptoms do not occur until the bone as solidified to a degree.
-Often, the symptoms ‘turn on’ suddenly one day and don’t stop.
-These can include pain which can be quite severe and debilitating, fatigue, muscle spasms and cramps, inability to rotate the foot & ankle and needing to walk in a contorted position to continue to ambulate.
+Although you are born with a tarsal coalition, as mentioned above, symptoms do not occur until the bone has become more solid on the way to adulthood.
+Often, the symptoms ‘turn on’ suddenly one day and then just don’t go away.
+These can include pain which can be quite severe and debilitating, fatigue, muscle spasms and cramps, inability to rotate the foot & ankle and needing to walk with the foot in a contorted position to continue to get around.

 How is a tarsal coalition diagnosed ?

-The normal process by which a coalition is diagnosed is that, when consulted by an adolescent with rear foot pain, the podiatrist will examine the area.
-The physical exam will reveal that the foot movement is limited.
-This is both because there is a physical blockade to movement and because the brain will ‘turn on’ the muscles around the area to stop the joint moving toward the painful ‘zone’.
-X-rays will usually be ordered and, in general, if there is enough toughness to the tissue bridge that pain has begun – there will usually be enough bone laid down to show up in an x-ray.
+When consulted by an adolescent with rear foot pain, the podiatrist will examine the area.
+The physical exam will usually reveal that the normal foot movements are limited in some way.
+This is both because there is a physical blockade to movement and because the brain will ‘turn on’ the muscles around the area to stop the joint moving toward the painful zone.
+X-rays will usually be ordered and – if there is enough bone in the tissue bridge that pain has begun – there will usually be enough bone laid down to show up in an x-ray.

 More high-tech investigations such as CT scan will be required if proceeding to surgery.
 If the bridge appears to be comprised mostly of fibrous tissue, an MRI would be the preferred modality to use.

 In both cases, despite the bar being in different locations, the pain occurs in the same rough location – on the outside of the foot just below and forward of the outside ankle bone.
 This area is called the sinus tarsi.
-If the problem is not treated and abnormal gait develops, other joints between the foot and lower back will be affected.
+If the problem is not treated and abnormal walking style develops, other joints between the foot and lower back will be annoyed.

-The goal of non-surgical treatment of tarsal coalition is to relieve the symptoms by reducing the movement of the affected joint.
-This might include non-steroidal anti-inflammatory drugs (NSAIDs), steroidal anti-inflammatory injection, stabilizing orthotics or immobilization via a leg cast.
-At times, short term immobilization followed by long term orthotic use may be sufficient to keep the area free of pain.
+The goal of non-surgical treatment of tarsal coalition is to relieve the symptoms by reducing the movement of the affected area.
+This might include non-steroidal anti-inflammatory drugs (NSAIDs), steroidal anti-inflammatory injection, stabilizing orthotics in the shoes or immobilization of the foot via a leg cast.
+Sometimes, short term immobilization followed by long term orthotic use may be sufficient to keep the area free of pain.

 When is Surgery Needed?